jorisfalter/aiCoach/README.md

 # aiCoach

-The goal is to make a Tony Robbins style motivational coach
+The goal is to experiment with chatbots by making a Tony Robbins style motivational coach

 ## Run Locally